 If you’d like to send your emails using a different email address, like a shared email address, you can do this by adding it as a custom email address.
 This is useful if you’d like certain outbound emails to appear as coming from a team, or if you'd like to change how your name appears in email clients.

-How to change the ‘reply to’ address
+How to change the "reply to" address in outbound messages

-Note: You can only change the ‘reply to’ address if you use a custom email address as your ‘from’ address.
+Note: You can only change the "reply to" address if you use a custom email address as your "from" address.

-First, choose a custom email address as your ‘from’ address:
+First, choose a custom email address as your "from" address.

-Then, you can change the 'reply to' address to a custom email address:
+Then, you can change the "reply to" address to a custom email address.

 Now, replies to your message will go to that email address only.

-Important: If you change the ‘reply to’ address to a custom email address, replies won’t be captured in Intercom.
-If you want replies to go back to Intercom, use a default email address as your ’reply to’ address.
+Important: If you change the "reply to" address to a custom email address, replies won’t be captured in Intercom.
+If you want replies to go back to Intercom, use a default email address as your "reply to" address.